kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Get Banned from Manaan**
 - You must be banned by the court after the events in the Hrakert Rift, which requires dealing with the Mother Firaxa Shark in either manner, then getting arrested upon returning to the surface.

+**Get Banned from 3 Places**
+- There are four total places you could be banned from:
+  - Manaan, as described above
+  - Wookiee Village, if you install Chuundar as Chieftain by either killing Freyyr in the Shadowlands or siding with Chuundar during the confrontation
+  - Sandral Estate, after any completion of the Sandral-Matale Feud
+  - Sith Academy, after returning to the Academy without Uthar or Yuthura and leaving towards Dreshdae

 **Get Dia's Bounty Lifted**
 - You must learn about Dia's bounty from either Dia or Zax, then either Persuade or pay off Holdan in Javyar's Cantina.
 Then tell Dia the good news to complete the task.